EggPool/BismuthAPI/Doc/Exchange_memo.md

 > Note that an *almost* bitcoind-compatible [Bismuth json-rpc server](https://github.com/EggPool/BismuthRPC)  is also available and may ease your integration.

 See [commands](commands_reference.md) for further command references.
+[Python/demo.py](../Python/demo.py) is a sample demo Python client using a few of this commands.

 *WIP*